Mhall1337/phase-4-project/README.md

 4.) start the react server with: npm start --prefix client

-5.) once the application is open in the browser, you will need to sign up by creating a unique username and password, then login with those credentials.
+5.) once the application is open in the browser, you will need to sign up by creating a unique username and password, then login with those credentials and you'll be       ready to roll.

+Or you can just visit:  https://phase-4-project-todo-list.herokuapp.com/